 InMed is a consortium that aims to showcase the advantages of using drone technology to support healthcare services worldwide.

-By working closely with real users in U.K healthcare services, InMed hopes to identify and overcome the key obstacles currently making large-scale drone usage impossible in this sector.
+InMed hopes to identify and overcome the key obstacles currently making large-scale drone usage impossible in this sector by working closely with real users in U.K healthcare services.

 By reviewing infrastructure, regulation, and real user challenges, the work completed by InMed could pave the way for drone usage in healthcare in the near future.

-Keep up to date with InMed’s progress by bookmarking this page and following Intelsius’ LinkedIn and Twitter social channels.
+Keep up with InMed’s progress by bookmarking this page and following Intelsius’ LinkedIn and Twitter social channels.

 Automated drone deliveries could drastically improve healthcare services.
-Some of the potential benefits include:
+Some of the potential benefits include the following:

 - Improve the delivery time of critical supplies, specifically in densely populated areas